-Our Partnership with
+Our Strategic Partnership with World Animal Protection

 The World Cetacean Alliance is delighted to be working in partnership with World Animal Protection to further develop the Whale Heritage Sites (WHS) programme.
 Together we are two international charities that share a common vision for whales and dolphins involved in tourism: